National Sleep Awareness Week

 Obstructive Sleep Apnea is a condition characterized by complete and partial airway obstructions, which can occur when the tongue and muscles relax during sleep, the lower jaw falls back toward the throat or the airway becomes blocked.
 These obstructions can occur hundreds of times each night and can lead to problems such as headaches, high blood pressure, daytime sleepiness, insomnia, diabetes, and depression.
 If left untreated, OSA may lead to heart attack, stroke and death.

-Fortunately, doctors like those at the Koala® Center for Sleep and TMJ Disorders are working to provide non-invasive treatment measures, such as Oral Appliance Therapy, for patients struggling with OSA.
+Fortunately, doctors like those at the Koala® Center For Sleep & TMJ Disorders are working to provide non-invasive treatment measures, such as Oral Appliance Therapy, for patients struggling with OSA.
 If you are experiencing symptoms of OSA, consider asking your physician for a sleep study, which is used to diagnose the disorder and its severity.
 Oral Appliance Therapy has proven to be an effective, scientifically-based treatment alternative that patients may find more comfortable than PAP Therapy and surgery.
 The purpose of the appliance is to hold the jaw in a position that allows the airway to remain as open and firm as possible during sleep.
 Oral appliances are similar to athletic mouth guards but less bulky and completely non-invasive.
 Oral sleep appliances are covered by most medical insurance plans and Medicare.